parttimenerd/dsharpy/README.rst

 It also contains a fork of https://github.com/dfremont/maxcount that supports approximately solving a DCNF based MAX#SAT problem.

-The only addition to prior described format is that the maximation variables can be specified via
+The only addition to prior described format is that the maximization variables can be specified via

 .. code::